ganthantm65/ai-code-editor/README.md

-# 🖥️ AI Code Editor - React Frontend
+# 🖥️ CodoMeter- React Frontend

 A modern **AI-powered code editor** frontend built with **React, Tailwind CSS, and Lucide icons**.
 Supports **code explanation, fixing, and optimization** using AI, with Markdown-rendered outputs. ✨